regolith-linux/regolith-linux.github.io/index.md

 ### Next Steps

-Have a look at the [Getting Started](/getting_started.html) guide to learn more about using Regolith Linux, see the [latest updates](/news.html), or check out the [configuration](/configure.html) page to learn about how to tweak it to your liking.
+Have a look at the [Getting Started](/getting_started.html) guide to learn more about using Regolith Linux, see the [latest updates](/news.html), or check out the [configuration](/configure.html) page and [list of HowTos](https://github.com/search?utf8=✓&q=org%3Aregolith-linux+HowTo+in%3Atitle&type=Wikis) to learn about how to tweak it to your liking.
 Also have a look at the [Keybindings](/keybindings.html) to learn the quickest way around your new desktop environment.

 ### Credits